csgillespie/efficientR/main.md

 help.search(pattern = "optimisation|optimization", fields = c("title", "concept"), package = "stats")
 ```

 Another function for searching R is `apropos()`.
-It prints to the console any R objects (including 'hidden' functions, those beginning with `.` and datasets) whose name matches a give text string.
+It prints to the console any R objects (including 'hidden' functions, those beginning with `.` and datasets) whose name matches a given text string.
 Because it does not search R's documentation, it tends to return fewer results than `help.search()`.
 Its use and typical outputs can be seen from a couple of examples below:

 ```r